wallarm/product-documentation/docs/latest/installation/kubernetes/sidecar-proxy/deployment.md

     helm install --version 4.6.5 <RELEASE_NAME> wallarm/wallarm-sidecar --wait -n wallarm-sidecar --create-namespace -f <PATH_TO_VALUES>
     ```

-    * `<RELEASE_NAME>` is the name for the Helm release of the Wallarm Sidecar proxy chart
+    * `<RELEASE_NAME>` is the name for the Helm release of the Wallarm Sidecar chart
-    * `wallarm-sidecar` is the new namespace to deploy the Helm release with the Wallarm Sidecar proxy chart, it is recommended to deploy it to a separate namespace
+    * `wallarm-sidecar` is the new namespace to deploy the Helm release with the Wallarm Sidecar chart, it is recommended to deploy it to a separate namespace
     * `<PATH_TO_VALUES>` is the path to the `values.yaml` file

-### Step 3: Attach the Wallarm Sidecar proxy to the application Pod
+### Step 3: Attach the Wallarm Sidecar to the application Pod

 For Wallarm to filter application traffic, add the `wallarm-sidecar: enabled` label to the corresponding application Pod: